gmuc/node-test-demo/README.md

+# Demo codesnippets for testing node (mocha, sinon, chaijs, ...)

-# Sinon demo using proxyquire
+## Sinon demo using proxyquire for remote and local modules

 This repository contains a demo of how to use [proxyquire][proxyquire] with [Sinon.JS][sinon].